abithyzis/Boggle--coffeescript-/README.md

 <p>
 This is an implementation of the Boggle game from Parker Brothers.
 <p>
 It runs in a browser using HTML and Javascript.
-Most of the project is written in Coffeescript, which compiles to Javascript.
+Most of the project is written in CoffeeScript, which compiles to Javascript.
 I also use jQuery and the underscore library.
 <p>
 It is a single-player game without scoring.
 It is really just done as an academic exercise.